 We also found some energy after a long second day to explore the fortress ruins perched precariously atop the razor-sharp peak near Upper Hankar.
 The views are absolutely stunning and one’s imagination runs wild thinking about what life must have been like here.

 On our way to Nimaling we noticed hundreds of little Pica (a close cousin of the rabbit but smaller with short limbs, very round body, rounded ears, and no external tail) scurrying about while it was a field of donkeys at camp itself, which made for a happy Catherine!
-We also spotted a number of Bharal, also known as Himalayan blue sheep, on the trek as well as Marmots on our descent from the pass.
+We also spotted a number of Bharal, otherwise known as Himalayan blue sheep, on the trek as well as Marmots on our descent from the pass.

 Sitting in the expansive valley floor with a view of the 6400m snow-capped Kang Yatse, Nimaling was undoubtedly the most beautiful accommodation setting although the tents were clearly old and worn (all had some sort of zipper issue and were thus unable to close properly so wrap up warmly!).